JetBrains/intellij-sdk-docs/topics/reference_guide/ui_themes/themes_customize.md

 ![UI Control Key Code Completion](uit_control_complete.png)

 Beginning with version 2019.2 of the IntelliJ Platform, the editor has added features for Code Completion and [Quick Documentation](https://www.jetbrains.com/help/idea/viewing-reference-information.html#inline-quick-documentation) to show the release in which a UI control key began to be supported.
-It appears as the _Since_ attribute in editor popups.
+It appears as the <control>Since</control> attribute in editor popups.
-In the Quick Documentation popup, the format is e.g., _Since: 2019.2_.
+In the Quick Documentation popup, the format is e.g., <control>Since: 2019.2</control>.
-The Code Completion popup is similar, but the format is e.g., _[Since 2019.2]_.
+The Code Completion popup is similar, but the format is e.g., <control>[Since 2019.2]</control>.

 ### Finding a UI Control Key Using Laf Defaults UI
 Using the [Laf Defaults](internal_ui_laf_defaults.md) inspector, enter the `element` portion of the key.